 Struggling To Afford Your Car Payment?

-If you are finding it hard to afford your monthly car payments, it can be nerve-wracking not to know what could happen if you have missed payments.
+If you are finding it hard to afford your monthly car payments, it can be nerve-wracking not to know what could happen if you have missed auto payments.
 Everyone goes through tough times once in a while.
-Missing just one payment won’t do severe damage to you as long as you are able to contact your lender and cover the late fee when you make the payment.
+According to Cox Automotive, the average loan default rate in 2022 was approximately 2.28%.1

 Before purchasing a new car, you will want to ensure that the monthly payments will be affordable for your budget.
 A basic rule of thumb is not to buy an expensive car unless you can genuinely afford it.
 That said, we cannot always anticipate a change in our finances.